bennyhuo/KotlinBlogTranslation/original/Anko 0.6 is Released.md

 <p></p>
 {% endraw %}

-This code is equivalent to having your XML layout under the layout-large-land directory.
-Technically, it is implemented through checking the specified qualifiers and only executing the code inside the configuration() if their values match.
-Therefore, usages of configuration() are not limited to DSL only: for example, you can safely call Android SDK functions which are not present in older versions of system using configuration(fromSdk = <version>) { /* code  */ }.
+This code is equivalent to having your XML layout under the <code>layout-large-land</code> directory.
+Technically, it is implemented through checking the specified qualifiers and only executing the code inside the <code>configuration()</code> if their values match.
+Therefore, usages of <code>configuration()</code> are not limited to DSL only: for example, you can safely call Android SDK functions which are not present in older versions of system using <code>configuration(fromSdk = &lt;version&gt;) { /* code  */ }</code>.
-The full list of supported qualifiers is available here.
+The full list of supported qualifiers is available  [here](https://github.com/JetBrains/anko/blob/master/doc/ADVANCED.md#configuration-qualifiers) .
 ## Custom View Creation

-The neatest way of incorporating your own custom views into the DSL is to create your own builder-like functions, but since it is time-consuming, Anko now supports a quicker way:
+The neatest way of incorporating your own custom views into the DSL is to create your own  [builder-like functions](https://github.com/JetBrains/anko/blob/master/doc/ADVANCED.md#extending-anko) , but since it is time-consuming, Anko now supports a quicker way:

 {% raw %}
 <p></p>